Textiles, Apparel, Footwear and Travel Goods

 Philippines Tariffs (percent ad valorem) for Textiles, Apparel, Footwear and Travel Goods

-* 15% when imported with certification from the Board of Investments.
+* 3% or 15% when imported with certification from the Board of Investments.

 Tariff Rate Range (%)

 7 - 10